amandaguglieri/hackinglife/docs/25-565-587-simple-mail-tranfer-protocol-smtp.md

 - In SMTP, users are not authenticated, therefore the sender is unreliable.
 - SMTP doesn't have confirmations.

 For this, ESMTP uses TLS for encryption and [AUTH PLAIN](https://www.samlogic.net/articles/smtp-commands-reference-auth.htm) extension for authentication.
+See also [Postfix](postfix.md)

 ## Basic commands

 ```shell-session
 # We can use telnet protocol to connect to a SMTP server